 - 7.21.
-In relation to the protection of children, the licensing authority will, where appropriate, carefully consider the configuration of any building(s), particularly in multi-purpose developments and, where appropriate, seek measures that: - (a) prevent children from participating in gambling, or being invited to gamble where this is not permitted by law; - (b) prevent children from having accidental access to, or to observe closely, gambling; and - (c) make sure entrances and exits from parts of a building covered by one or more licences are separate, identifiable and such that the separation of different premises is not compromised and people are unable to drift into / between gambling areas.
+In relation to the protection of children, the licensing authority will, where appropriate, carefully consider the configuration of any building(s), particularly in multi-purpose developments and, where appropriate, seek measures that: - (a) prevent children from participating in gambling, or being invited to gamble where this is not permitted by law; - (b) prevent children from having accidental access to, or to observe closely, gambling, where they are prohibited from participating; and - (c) make sure entrances and exits from parts of a building covered by one or more licences are separate, identifiable and such that the separation of different premises is not compromised and people are unable to drift into / between gambling areas.